 We rely in part on trademark, copyright, and trade secret law to protect our intellectual property in the United States and abroad.
 We seek to protect our software, documentation, and other written materials under trade secret and copyright law, which afford only limited protection.
 We also rely in part on patent law to protect our intellectual property in the United States and internationally.
-As of June 30,

-2001, we held forty-two (42) United States patents, including patents relating to programmable integrated circuit architectures, telephone control arrangements, software structures, and memory architecture technology, and had a number of United States and foreign patent applications pending.
+As of the date of this filing we hold forty-seven (47) United States patents and have a number of United States and foreign patent applications pending.
 We cannot predict whether such pending patent applications will result in issued patents.
 We may not be able to protect our proprietary rights in the United States or internationally (where effective intellectual property protection may be unavailable or limited), and competitors may independently develop technologies that are similar or superior to our technology, duplicate our technology or design around any patent of ours.
 We have in the past licensed and in the future expect to continue licensing our technology to others; many of who are located or may be located abroad.
 There are no assurances that such licensees will protect our technology from misappropriation.
 Moreover, litigation may be necessary in the future to enforce our intellectual property rights, to determine the validity and scope of the proprietary rights of others, or to defend against claims of infringement or invalidity.
 Such litigation could result in substantial costs and diversion of management time and resources and could have a material adverse effect on our business and operating results.
 Any settlement or adverse determination in such litigation would also subject us to significant liability.